 - Bounce Back Smoothie — this one contains mangosteen powder, goji berry powder and camu camu powder

-If you’re eating fresh mangosteen fruit, just be aware that some sections might have hard, bitter seeds that you’ll need to spit out.
+If you’re new to enjoying mangosteen and eating the fresh fruit, just be aware that some sections might have hard, bitter mangosteen seeds that you’ll need to spit out.

-If you’re pregnant or breast-feeding, there has not been a lot of reliable information to say whether using mangosteen as a supplement is completely safe or not, so stay on the safe side and avoid supplemental forms of this tropical fruit.
+If you’re pregnant or breastfeeding, there has not been a lot of reliable information to say whether using mangosteen as a supplement is completely safe or not, so stay on the safe side and avoid supplemental forms (such as a mangosteen capsule) of this tropical fruit.

 - This Southeast Asian fruit was banned in the U.S. until October 2007 because it was though to harbor Asian fruit flies.
 Thankfully, however, this health-boosting fruit is no longer on the ban list, and that’s a good thing because it’s been shown to have some pretty amazing benefits.

-- Mangosteens have been shown to fight cancer, combat inflammation and allergies, lower blood sugar, improve acne, boost heart health, bolster immunity, and aid digestion.
+- There are many potential mangosteen fruit benefits.
+Research has shown they can help fight cancer, combat inflammation and allergies, lower blood sugar, improve acne, boost heart health, bolster immunity, and aid digestion.

 - Avoid mangosteens that have cracks with juices oozing out or hardened beads of yellow resin.
 If you open a mangosteen and it has a yellow section, it will taste very bitter.
 You ideally want aril sections inside that are opaque white and firm, not yellowish or translucent.